 About Tucson Veterinary Specialists

-Tucson Veterinary Specialists (TVS) is a veterinary practice in Tucson exclusively dedicated to specialty veterinary care, offering state-of-the-art specialty care, advanced diagnostic and treatment capabilities, and working in concert with primary veterinarians and pet owners.
+Tucson Veterinary Specialists (TVS) is a veterinary practice in Tucson, Arizona, exclusively dedicated to specialty veterinary care, offering state-of-the-art speciality care, advanced diagnostic and treatment capabilities, and working in concert with primary veterinarians and pet owners.